collabserver/collabserver-datatypes/README.md

     - *Operation*: Represents a modification on a CollabData.
     - *OperationHandler*: Interface to handle operations received from observer.
     - *OperationObserver*: Interface for Operation observer.
-    - *SimpleGraph*: Example of a CollabData: directed graph with attributes.
-    - *Timestamp*: Example of custom timestamp.
-(Used by SimpleGraph)

 # Build on Linux (CMake)